President Joe Biden visits NKY Wednesday: What you need to know

 More recently, it has become a symbol of the nation’s crumbling infrastructure.

-Trump told FOX19 NOW during a March 2017 interview: “I’ve already heard about the bridge, I love the area,” Trump said.
-“We’re going to get it fixed.
+Trump told FOX19 NOW during a March 2017 interview: “I’ve already heard about the bridge, I love the area.”
+And: “We’re going to get it fixed.
 It’s dangerous, OK.
 We have many bridges like that.”

 This will be President Biden’s second trip in the last year to the Tri-State.